basujindal/GeoMagicTouch-3ds-USB/README.md

 ---

-The goal of this repository is to facilitate the installation of the GeoMagic/3DS Touch hapic device drivers (USB or Ethernet based), OpenHaptics SDK (education version) and ROS Drivers to communcate with the device on Ubuntu 18.04.
-This was successfuly tested on Ubuntu 18.04 LTS 64 bits (It didn't work for us on Ubuntu 20.04).
+The goal of this repository is to facilitate the installation of:
+1. GeoMagic/3DS Touch hapic device drivers (USB or Ethernet based)
+2. OpenHaptics SDK (education version)
+3. ROS Drivers to communcate with the device on Ubuntu 18.04.

+This was successfuly tested on Ubuntu 18.04 LTS 64 bits and ROS Melodic.
+(It didn't work for us on Ubuntu 20.04).

+# Install OpenHaptics SDK and GeoMagic/3DS Touch hapic device drivers

 These scripts are provided to automate the installation process described in https://support.3dsystems.com/s/article/OpenHaptics-for-Linux-Developer-Edition-v34.
 The original instructions are at: https://s3.amazonaws.com/dl.3dsystems.com/binaries/Sensable/Linux/Installation+Instructions.pdf.

-# Instructions

 The 4 scripts provided will perform most of the steps required to download/install OR un-install the files required for the Touch drivers as well as the OpenHaptics SDK.
 The two install scripts should be executed without `sudo` though sudo privileges are required (you might be prompted for a password).
 This is so temporary files are not created with root id/gid.

 The two uninstall scripts need to be executed with `sudo`.